OXIDprojects/psInquiryForm/README.md

 psInquiryForm
 ============

-Inquiry form with individual fields (analogical contact form).
+Inquiry form with individual fields (similar to contact form).
 Free Module for OXID eShop.